fforay/xsharp-tools/README.md

 - Select the .vsix file in the explorer

 ## Compile & Package the extension

+The LSP server must be "published" as a self-contained EXE and put into the **server** folder before creating the vsix file

 Compile with :
 npm run compile